Common procedures of Interventional Radiology and the best Interventional Radiologists

 Needle biopsy: The Interventional radiologist puts a small needle into almost any part of the body, guided by imaging techniques, to take the tissue biopsy, This type of biopsy can offer a diagnosis without surgery, such as in breast biopsy, or biopsy from the focal hepatic lesion or suspicious lymph nodes.

-Ultrasound-guided puncture to get vascular access: The interventional radiologist uses ultrasound to see the vascular structure either arterial or venous and determine the optimal site for puncture which minimize any risk of bleeding or injuries to other structures, especially in difficult vascular access or patient with a bleeding tendency with the urgent need to insert CVC in ICU patients, Or as a preparatory step before any other procedures as venoplasty, peripheral angioplasty or Prostatic embolization.
+Ultrasound-guided puncture to get vascular access: The interventional radiologist uses ultrasound to see the vascular structure either arterial or venous and determine the optimal site for puncture which minimizes any risk of bleeding or injuries to other structures, especially in difficult vascular access or patient with a bleeding tendency with the urgent need to insert CVC in ICU patients, Or as a preparatory step before any other procedures as venoplasty, peripheral angioplasty or Prostatic embolization.

 Venous access catheters: The interventional radiologist puts the catheter into a large vein to give chemotherapy medicines (Port-a-cath), nutrition (PICC line), or hemodialysis (Permicath).
 This is determined according to the need of the patient and the strategy of management determined after multidisciplinary consultations between the IR consultant and other colleagues in different specialties, such as oncologists, nephrologists, and ICU specialists.